 Can my child come into school to collect or drop off work?

 Pupils cannot do this as we are following the government health guidelines.
 If work is complete and cannot be sent in electronically then they should keep it safe at home.
-Exercise books in school will be returned when school reopens.

 Are school trips taking place?

 There will be no school trips at present.

 What about parents and other visitors coming in to school?

 School is closed to the majority of visitors.
 Parents are asked to drop their children off using the Churchley Road gate at the identified time and follow the one way system through the playground, exiting via Edgeley Road The safety of our school community is our main priority so we thank you for your support.

 What if he / she feels ill?
 Should they come to school?